 Alternatively, you can start with historically important or famous pubs then find a nearby string of others.
 Fancy checking out the pub where the Kray twins murdered a guy in plain sight?
 Head for the Blind Beggar in Whitechapel.
 George Orwell’s perfect pub?
 Stop by the Compton Arms in Islington.
 London’s oldest (allegedly) pub?
 Head to the Spaniards in Hampstead (and don’t miss the views of the city while you’re there).

 If you’re not into setting up your own pub crawl (or you’re new to London and don’t have a crowd to join you), there are plenty of pre-organised pub crawls to try out.
-The city’s biggest costs a fiver to join, but includes half price drinks all night and a free shot at each pub.
+This historic pub crawl costs £25.00 lasts two hours with a local city guide, plus a complimentary half pint.
 It’s also a good way to meet new people.
 Word of warning though—it’s definitely more a lively party vibe than a fact-filled tour of London’s best boozers.

 Take a tour of your local street market